factorio

 Module based, fast, exact

-In this post I’ll walk through how I got there and the problems I encountered along the way.
+In this series of posts, I’ll walk you through how I got there and the problems I encountered along the way.

 Simple: reserved wagon slots